 Sanctuary Mountain Maungatautari began with a dream to protect the plant and animal species living on Maungatautari.
-This ancient eco-system has been recognised as a reserve since 1912 and nearly 100 years later the community came together to restore and further protect this precious environment with a pest-proof fence.
+This ancient eco-system has been recognised as a reserve since 1912 and nearly 100 years later the community came together to restore and protect this precious environment with a pest-proof fence.
 By removing all mammals from Maungatautari it has provided a safe environment to reintroduce some of New Zealand’s most endangered species back to their natural habitat.
+In 2001 Maungatautari Ecological Island Trust (MEIT) was formed when the community, including landowners, local iwi and residents came together with an aim to restore and protect this precious ecosystem.

-Sanctuary Mountain Maungatautari is a world class conservation project which aims to continue the species re-introductions and breeding programmes to create bio-diversity in a sound ecological environment.
+Sanctuary Mountain Maungatautari is a world class conservation project which aims to continue the species re-introductions and breeding programmes to create biodiversity in a sound ecological environment.
 We hope to inspire both a national and a worldwide audience to get involved in environmental and wildlife conservation.
 We work in partnership with local iwi, landowners, the community and both government and non-government entities.
-This ensures the longevity of the fence and the well-being of the precious maunga and all that exists on it.
+This ensures the longevity of the fence and the well-being of all that exists on this precious maunga.
+With most of the mountain mature and intact conifer/broadleaf/podocarp forest, the functioning ecosystem on Sanctuary Mountain Maungatautari is as close to the pre-human New Zealand environment as it’s possible to find.
+It’s also the example of what the future holds if Predator Free 2050 is successful.

 Please follow the links below for more information: